Articled updated on September 22, 2014 with recent USDA data on world rice trade.

 As most of the country is very mountainous and consists of many small islands, suitable land is limited to expand rice production into without affecting wetlands, forests, or areas producing other crops.
 Urban areas also continue to expand rapidly.

-- Population growth: The population of the Philippines is estimated at 97 million (IRRI Data and UN Data from 2010 lists 93.6 million).
+- Population growth: The Philippine population is estimated at 97 million (IRRI Data and UN Data from 2010 lists 93.6 million).
 Its annual growth rate of around 2% – among the world’s highest – means that just to keep pace with growing demand the country would have to increase rice production and yield at rates rarely seen in history.

 - Infrastructure: Irrigation infrastructure is not used and maintained as efficiently as it could be, thus reducing productivity potential.
 Transport infrastructure, particularly good-quality roads, is lacking in the Philippines, which affects the transport of rice and hinders the rice trade.